-BBP Exposure Determination is made without regard to the use of personal protective equipment (i.e., employees whose expected job functions include occupational exposure to blood or other potentially infectious material are considered to be exposed even if they wear personal protective equipment).
-The purpose of an exposure determination is to identify the UAH job classifications that are required to comply with this BBP.
+BBP Which definition?
+Bloodborne pathogens or Bloodborne Pathogens Plan?
+Exposure Determination is made without regard to the use of personal protective equipment (i.e., employees whose expected job functions include occupational exposure to blood or other potentially infectious materials are considered to be exposed even if they wear personal protective equipment).
+The purpose of an exposure determination is to identify the UAH job classifications that are required to comply with this BBP Definition?

 Each University unit must develop a list of job classifications and/or job descriptions under their supervision that may have occupational exposure to bloodborne pathogens.
 Supervisors are responsible to enforce compliance with this BBP Plan for all applicable employees.
-Employees that provide first aid as a collateral duty, such as Wellness Center, the UAHuntsville Faculty and Staff Clinic, nursing staff and students, police officers, custodians, athletic trainers or those trained to use the AED (Automated External Defibrillators), may have exposure to bloodborne pathogens and must comply with the BBP.
+These lists should be provided to OEHS so that training can be offered to applicable employees. that provide first aid as a collateral duty, such as Wellness CenterStudent Health Center, the UAHuntsville Faculty and Staff Clinic, nursing staff and students, police officers, custodians, athletic trainers or those trained to use the AED (Automated External Defibrillators), may have exposure to bloodborne pathogens and must comply with the BBP.